pappgergo-publisher/azure-devops-extensions/flexible-approvals/common/glossary.md

 **Job**

 Execution or organization unit a pipeline.
-It contains the tasks to execute.
+A job contains tasks to execute.

 For more details on jobs, see [Specify jobs in your pipeline](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/phases?view=azure-devops).